 Weblogic Server Overview

 Welcome to the Weblogic Tutorials.
-The objective of these tutorials is to provide in depth understanding of Weblogic Application Server.
+The objective of these tutorials is to provide an in-depth understanding of the Weblogic Application Server.

-Weblogic Server is a sort of server that backings different administrations and in addition foundation that are connected with JEE applications.
-WebLogic server is fit for conveying segments and in addition applications through WSDL, UDDI and SOAP.
+- Weblogic Server is a sort of server that backings different administrations and in addition find that are connected with JEE applications.
+WebLogic server is fit for conveying segments and in addition applications through WSDL, UDDI, and SOAP.

-Weblogic Server is a software product that acts as a liaison between front end and back end applications.
+- Weblogic Server is a software product that acts as a liaison between the front end and back end applications.
 Weblogic Application Server is widely used for its JMS capabilities.
-Later in these sessions we will learn in detail about Weblogic Installation, Security, JMS and Clustering.
+Later in these sessions, we will learn in detail about Weblogic Installation, Security, JMS, and Clustering.